oerc-music/meld-testing-ssi3/Notes/SSI3-draft-report.md

 > I think any project needs to make judicious use of teleconferencing software, and be realistic about expectations.
 I am finding meetings larger than 2 or 3 people to actually be counterproductive.
 Chat in Slack, though, has been great since we began!
 It is easier to take in information and you can always scroll back and refer to it when needed.

 Yet, talking to other project participants, it was noted that Slack (or similar) should not be seen as a replacement for other project planning and reporting documents.
-Rather it should be seen as an alternative to a physical office presence, yet with recognition that Slack conversations are not a substitute for planning and scheduling activities.
+Rather it should be seen as an alternative to a physical office presence, with recognition that Slack conversations are not a substitute for planning and scheduling activities.

 It was also noticeable that a the problems of dealing with code instability, noted elsewhere, are exacerbated by the challenges of remote working.
 With limited contact time, it is easier to discuss an issue with reference points (e.g., a stable codebase and working tests) as a baseline.
 These can help to focus attention on where problems have been introduced.
 The "Hello MELD" series provided useful anchor points for our work, albeit somewhat hampered by failure to create a meaningful test suite.